rishivgt/CEG2350-Exam1-Review/Exam1-Review.md

 - b) get
 - c) input
 - d) prompt

-**Q18: Which loop in bash will execute a block of code until a condition is met?**
-- a) for loop
-- b) while loop
-- c) until loop
-- d) repeat loop

 **Q19: What is the default file extension for bash scripts?**
 - a) .txt